 - Joining and using clubs for example gym, golf, tennis clubs

 - Taking part in leisure activities and holidays, examples including; hotels, restaurants, cafes, theatres.

 Discrimination because of sexuality can be one of the following:

 - Direct – treating one person less favourably than another because of sexuality

-- Indirect – when a way of doing something has a detrimental impact on someone of a particular sexuality
+- Indirect – when a way of doing something has a detrimental impact on someone of a particular

 - Harassment – making a person feel humiliated, offended or degraded because of their sexuality

 - Victimisation – treating a person of a particular sexuality badly because they have made a previous complaint of sexual orientation discrimination.